 We evaluate vendors providing applications that support the management of marketing resources, such as plans, people, budgets, projects, tasks, assets and cycle times.
 This Magic Quadrant will help marketing leaders and CIOs find an MRM solution to better manage their marketing resources.

 Marketing resource management (MRM) is a set of processes and capabilities designed to enhance a company's ability to orchestrate and optimize internal and external marketing resources (see "The Five Competencies of MRM 'Re-' Defined").

 MRM applications enable companies to:

 - Plan and budget for marketing activities and programs (strategic planning and financial management).

-- Create and develop marketing programs and content (creative production management).
+- Create and develop marketing programs and content (creative production and project management).

 - Collect and manage content and knowledge (digital asset, content and knowledge management).

 - Fulfill and distribute marketing assets, content and collateral (marketing fulfillment).